billie66/TLCL/book/chap22.md

 ### Document Formatting Systems

 So far, we have examined the simple text-formatting tools.
-These are good for small, sim-

-ple tasks, but what about larger jobs?
+These are good for small, simple tasks, but what about larger jobs?
 One of the reasons that Unix became a popular operating system among technical and scientific users (aside from providing a powerful multitasking, multiuser environment for all kinds of software development) is that it offered tools that could be used to produce many types of documents, particularly scientific